 Foldscope is an ultra-low cost microscope made from common materials such as paper.
 It is designed to be produced affordably, to be durable, and to give optical quality similar to conventional research brightfield microscopes and in the future darkfield, fluorescence, polarization and projection microscopes.
 Foldscope’s functions are currently being optimized for disease-specific diagnostics.
 Other benefits include usage in medical education and general education on the role of unseen lifeforms in infectious diseases.

-Uncertain, though in the event that Foldscope is used to examine hazardous samples, would need to be disposed of after a single use.
+Unknown In the event that Foldscope is used to examine hazardous samples, it would need to be disposed of after a single use.

 Constraints set out by the Prakash Lab: durable, functional, inexpensive, lightweight, small, easy to use and replace, requires no external power, and examine specimens on a glass slide similar to traditional microscopes